tnevolin/mom_unit_mod/README.md

 * Normal unit food upkeep: 1/2.
 * Optionally, food upkeep can be eliminated alltogether.

 Player can have larger army without exhausting their food supply.
 I have tested it and found it extremely satisfactory.
 Army size is not hard limited by food harvesting anymore.
-It still consume gold but this is more flexible due to centralized distribution and stockpiled reserves.
-I still need to reallocate workers occasionally, but twice as less often.
+It keeps consuming gold but this is more flexible due to centralized distribution and stockpiled reserves.
+Occasional worker reallocation is still needed but not that often.

 # Normal units